daid-tw/basic-macos-setup/README.md

 The execution steps for getting your MacOS setup configured are:

-* Run `$make install` to install needed apps for your programming environment and also for productivity.
+* Run `$make install` on the cloned folder to install needed apps for your programming environment and also for productivity.